Reflecting on Professional Knowledge in Early Years (16400X)

 Spring and summer teaching

-In this two term module, you'll focus on developing and auditing your professional knowledge and reflecting critically upon how this has emerged from academic study, your own Early Years classroom experiences and investigations and your work with other professional practitioners.
+On this module, you’ll focus on developing and auditing your professional knowledge and reflecting critically upon how this has emerged from academic study, your own Early Years classroom experiences and investigations and your work with other professional practitioners.

 Central to this process will be your ability to organise and verbally articulate the evidence you need to demonstrate Early Years Teaching Standards (EYTS), understand how scholarship and research has informed your development and identify on going targets for professional development.
 It will include the preparation of a portfolio including evidence for meeting the EYTS Standards and reflection on critical incidents or professional challenges encountered during the course.